frontendbabel/frontendbabel.github.com/src/documents/articles/bem-with-css-preprocessors/index.html.md

 ### Use a block name just once

-A block name should be mantioned at the first level only and never repeated again.
-There might be exeptions in case of complex modifier name.
+A block name should be mentioned at the first level only and never repeated again.
+There might be exceptions in case of complex modifier name.
 However if you met the need to do such a thing, you should reconsider the whole structure of this block elements and modifiers.
 I am sure you will find a way to decompose the block and simplify it.